-As we source most of our spices from developing countries in Asia and Africa as well as Europe, we have a responsibility for the quality of the products we purchase, as well as for the people, societies and environments involved in our supply chain.
+As we source a part of our spices from developing countries in Asia and Africa as well as Europe, we have a responsibility for the quality of the products we purchase, as well as for the people, societies and environments involved in our supply chain.
+We can see from our visits and audits held by the suppliers that the impact about environment is getting a bigger and bigger focus in the producing countries.